Under the Republic

 Tan See Seng and Amitav Acharya.
 2008.
 Bandung Revisited: The Legacy of the 1955 Asian-African Conference for International Order.
 Singapore: NUS Press.

 Following the revolt of Kamlun Haji, he filed a bill in the House of Congress that sought independence for Sulu Province.
-Although the bill was publicized by the media and drew comments from historians and those interested in Muslim affairs, nothing came out of it in Congress.
+Although the media publicized the bill and drew comments from historians and those interested in Muslim affairs, nothing came out of it in Congress.

 Sources: